 3. Courses in Communication or Computation Skills.
 Prerequisites establishing communication or computational skill requirements may not be established

 across the entire curriculum unless established on a course-by-course basis.
-A course in communication or computation skills, or eligibility for enrollment in such a course, may be established as a prerequisite or corequisite for any course other than another course in communication or computation skills if, in addition to the review by the faculty in the discipline or department and by the Curriculum Committee as provided above, the following is also done:

-a) A list of the specific skills a student must possess in order to be ready to take the course is included in the course outline of record; and
+A course in communication or computation skills, or eligibility for enrollment in such a course, may be established as a prerequisite or corequisite for any course other than another course in communication or computation skills if the faculty in the discipline or department and the Curriculum Committee review the content as provided aboveand a list of the specific skills a student must possess in order to be ready to take the course is included in the course outline of record.

-b) Research is conducted as provided above.

-The prerequisite or corequisite may be established for a period of not more than two years while the research is being conducted provided that a determination is made that a student who lacks the particular skills is highly unlikely to receive a satisfactory grade because a sufficient percentage of the grade is directly dependent on these skills.
-This determination must be approved both by the faculty in the discipline and by the Curriculum Committee as provided above and must be based on a review of the syllabus as well as samples of tests and other assignments on which the grade is based.

 4. Cut Scores and Prerequisites.
 Whether or not research is required to establish a prerequisite, data collected to validate assessment instruments and cut scores is always relevant to reviewing the prerequisites for the associated courses.
 If such data are insufficient to establish the cut scores, any course prerequisites established for the same course or courses may not be printed in subsequent catalogs and schedules nor enforced in subsequent semesters until the insufficiency of data is resolved and sufficient data exist to establish the cut scores.
 In such a case, the collection of these data shall be done in the manner prescribed above in addition to other requirements of law.
 Such a prerequisite may be changed to an advisory on recommended preparation while the data are being obtained.